srid/cargo-doc-live/README.md

 # cargo-doc-live

-Flake module to provide live server version of `cargo doc`
+Flake module to provide a live server version of `cargo doc` ― edit Rust code, and see the docs view in your web browser update automatically.

 ## Getting Started